MyatsuKhai/ML-workflow-for-Scones-Unlimited-on-Amazon-SageMaker/README.md

 We use Sagemaker's inhouse image classification algorithm with easy to apply parameters and hyperparameter.
 You can chek more about this model here.
 [Sagemaker Image Classification Model](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html).
 Note that this algorithm asks for a metadadata file, so we need to provide it.
-Training is on **ml.p2.xlarge** instance and the training job only takes aroung 700seconds with accuracy aroung 0.8
+Training is on **ml.p2.xlarge** instance and the training job only takes aroung 1141 seconds with accuracy around 0.8

 # Inference Endpoint
 After that we use sagemaker's endpoint option to deploy the model as a usable endpoint.